evias/miners-api/readme.md

 The application is based on the Lumen Framework.
 Documentation for the framework can be found on the [Lumen website](http://lumen.laravel.com/docs).

+## Dependencies / Required Packages

+The PHP 7.0 version has been used for development of this project.
+Most of the features of the package should be backwards compatible down to PHP 5.3.

+    - php7.0
+    - php7.0-zip
+    - php7.0-memcached

+## Installation / Run Instructions

+You can deploy this package directly to a Heroku dyno configured with heroku/php buildpack.
+(Or directly linked to your github fork of this repository)

+You can also serve the application locally using :

+    $ php -S localhost:8888 -t public

+And you can serve it publicly by replacing "localhost" with "0.0.0.0" and opening the port in your firewall.

 ## Security Vulnerabilities